Setup Caddy as a reverse proxy on NixOS (Part 2: Hardening)

 users.<name>.hashedPassword = "xxxx";

-NixOS 22.11 onwards support yescrypt, a more secure password hashing algorithm than SHA512.
-It can generated using mkpasswd -m yescrypt, openssl passwd doesn’t support it yet. mkpasswd generates it with “5” compute cost by default, you can change it using --round option with a value from 1 to 11.
+Use mkpasswd -m yescrypt to generate the yescrypt-hashed password. mkpasswd generates it with “5” compute cost by default, you can change it using --round option with a value from 1 to 11.
 Increasing the value will make it more resistant to brute-force, but password verification will also be slower.

 To verify the output, --salt option cannot be used for yescrypt due to a bug.
 As a workaround, copy the output from the first $ until the forth.